tidepool-org/uploader/docs/UTCBootstrapping.md

 var TZOUtil = require('lib/TimezoneOffsetUtil');

 // where mostRecent is the UTC timestamp of the most recent datum
-// in the data and changes is an array of deviceMeta subType timeChange
+// in the data and changes is an array of deviceEvent subType timeChange
 // objects partially built (i.e., without time and timezoneOffset) cfg.tzoUtil = new TZOUtil('US/Pacific', mostRecent, changes);